dcavar/nlp-lab.github.io/README.md

 ## Welcome to The NLP Lab Pages

 The NLP Lab is currently located at Indiana University.
-We use Slack for communication and we meet about 2 or 3 times a week.
+We use Slack for communication and we meet about 2 or 3 times a week on campus at IU Bloomington.

 ### Projects